erlpic

 2020-03-29 | #c #less #unix

 Lately, I’ve had a new appreciation for minimalist C applications.
 There is a certain Zen quality about C that I really like.
 Knowledge of the possible “footguns” actually makes me more focused and insistent on writing good code.
 It is a bit like weight training but for programmers.
 Coding in other languages like Python feels trivial after spending a bit of time wrangling some C. less is one of the original Unix terminal applications for viewing files.
+It is a good example of the Unix philosophy: “Do one thing, and do it well”.
+It differentiates itself from editors by not loading the entire file into ram.
+The wikipedia page has a very detailed explanation.
+If you haven’t used less before, I would recommend giving it a spin before continuing with the rest of this post.

 Continue reading 